- The spleen filters blood to maintain a healthy balance of red and white blood cells and platelets.

-Your spleen is an organ located on your abdomen’s upper left side, near your stomach.
+The spleen is an organ located on your abdomen’s upper left side, near your stomach.
 Its red, fleshy tissue is responsible for filtering your blood, while the white pulp tissue has an immunological function.

 Your spleen produces white blood cells to clean your blood of dead tissue, bacteria, and foreign matter as they move through it.
 This wonderful organ also filters your blood for abnormal cells.

 In this article, we’ll discuss common enlarged spleen symptoms and how it relates to mononucleosis (mono).
-We’ll cover how to identify and treat mono, which should also help your spleen go back to normal.
+We’ll also cover how to identify and treat mono, which should also help your spleen go back to normal.

 When it’s enlarged, your spleen starts to filter normal blood cells as well as abnormal blood cells.
 That means you have fewer healthy blood cells circulating in your bloodstream.
 This could result in a diminished oxygen supply to your body’s tissues and organs.

 It will also result in too many platelets, which are responsible for blood clotting and may clog your spleen.

 If left untreated, splenomegaly could tamper with the normal function of your spleen and even damage or destroy parts of the spleen itself.

 Common Symptoms and Signs of an Enlarged Spleen

 Often, people don’t feel any symptoms or signs of an enlarged spleen.
 An enlarged spleen is often found in the middle of a routine physical exam or annual, full-body MRI screening.

 However, a swollen spleen can also cause some symptoms: